 APA Reference Hartwell-Walker, D. (2018).
 Is This Just a Life Problem?.
 Psych Central.

-Last updated: 15 May 2018 Last reviewed: By a member of our scientific advisory board on 15 May 2018 Published on Psych Central.com.
+Last updated: 15 May 2018 (Originally: 16 May 2018) Last reviewed: By a member of our scientific advisory board on 15 May 2018 Published on Psych Central.com.
 All rights reserved.